muhammadusmanray-ops/Musman/README.md

 # Musman
 author-sir nveed sarwar
 <br>
-sir naved is a best teacher teclost
+sir naved is a best teacher from teclost